-SOP for one-meter social distancing must be practiced when you’re at the Rest and Service Areas (RSA) better known as PLUS Highway R&R or petrol station.
+SOP for one-meter social distancing must be practiced at the Rest and Service Areas (RSA), better known as PLUS Highway R&R or petrol station.

-Since COVID-19 can be transmitted through respiratory droplets (coughing or sneezing ) from an infected person, it’s best to stay safe.
+Since COVID-19 can be transmitted through an infected person’s respiratory droplets (coughing or sneezing ), it’s best to stay safe.

 A trip to the petrol station is inevitable, as with touching the credit card slot, payment keypad, and pump handle – remember to sanitize your hands when you get into your vehicle.

 6. Maintain a One Meter Distance When You Are Dining Out

 When you head out to grab a bite to eat, best to dine during off-peak hours to avoid the crowds.